-Mass Society and Modernity 1914-1945
+- Mass Society and Modernity 1914-1945

 The module examines various aspects of the first half of the twentieth century, focussing particularly—but not only—on Europe and America.
-It examines the rise of mass society and modernity as social and cultural phenomena; the rise of mass politics in Europe, America, and beyond; the phenomenon of mass statelessness; the main strands of totalitarian ideology and liberal democracy; mass mobilisation in war and politics; economic and military conflict; and the growing ascendancy of the United States.
+It examines the rise of mass society and modernity as social and cultural phenomena; the rise of mass politics in Europe, America, and beyond; the phenomenon of mass statelessness; the main strands of authoritarian ideology and liberal democracy; mass mobilisation in war and politics; economic and military conflict; and the growing ascendancy of the United States.

-Globalisation since 1945
+- Globalisation since 1945

 Global History pathway

-Global Histories: Comparisons and Connections
+- Global Histories: Comparisons and Connections

 This module is an introductory survey of global history.
 It will draw on considerable chronological depth and regional breadth in order to present you with a truly global perspective.
 Content will range from the decline and fall of ancient empires, such as Rome and China, through new medieval empires in Afro-Eurasia, early modern voyages of exploration to the age of revolutions which gave birth to new nations in the midst of global political ruptures.

-Making Sense of the World: Themes in Global History
+- Making Sense of the World: Themes in Global History

 You will also take two core modules in research and dissertation preparation: